 - Infrastructure gaps (energy, transport)

-2020 duel feels like déjà vu
+A 2020 duel with a touch of déjà vu